Seminar Dates and Locations Articles Joseph Campbell Site Map Search

 Law & Ethics 6, Supervision and Risk Management: Our sixth course on ethics focuses on Harry Potter and the wizard's guide to integrity.
 This one-day course combines Law and Ethics and Supervision.
 The six-hour course satisfies both the mandated class in law and ethics ~ and six-hour update on supervision.
 It would be of interest to anyone who finds themselves in a mentoring role.
 Virtually all work in the helping professions includes guidance or coaching, so this material has wide applications.

-Law & Ethics 7, Risk Management Reliability: Our seventh course on Law and Ethics uses the tale of The Little Prince by Antoine de Saint-Exupéry to explore the place of sensitivity in ethical practice.
-This is a six-hour class on inner workings of character and values in the helping professions.
+Law & Ethics 8: Minimizing Liability in Practice and Supervision: Our eighth course on Law and Ethics uses the tale of Anne of Green Gables to explore minimizing liability and risk management in ethical practice.
+This is a six-hour class on minimiing liability and ethics in the helping professions.

 Invoking the Sage: Savoring the inner life and connections with others can be the rewards of our later years.
 We will discuss elder and mentor stories to explore how to plan well for the harvest experience in maturity.
 Anyone with an interest is welcome.
 Fulfills Aging and Long-Term Care course requirements.